 Employee Group Eligibility Requirement for Participation in Tier (as of February 24, 2013) Benefit Changes Made Group A Active employees Age 60 with 5 Years of Service (YOS), or Age 55 with 20 YOS, or 30 YOS regardless of age.
 None, Future Benefits Accrue as Stated under Current Defined Benefit (DB) Plan - Tier 1.
-Group B 20 YOS but less than 30 YOS and have not yet attained Age 55.
+Group B 20 and have not yet attained Age 55.
 Removal of the BACKDROP benefit; All other DB Plan Provisions the same as Group A - Tier 1.
 Group C A Participant who accrued Tier One Benefits in the Plan prior to February 25, 2013, but who does not meet the definition of a Group A or Group B Employee is a Group C employee.
 Effective February 25, 2013, the Tier One Benefits of Group C employees were frozen.
 Group C Employees became eligible to accrue Tier Two Benefits effective February 25, 2013.
+Effective February 25, 2013, the Tier One Benefits of Group C employees were frozen.
+Group C Employees became eligible to accrue Tier Two Benefits (a.k.a.
+Cash Balance Account) effective February 25, 2013.
 Group D A Participant who is newly hired or rehired on or after February 25, 2013.
 Group D employees are only eligible to accrue Tier Two Benefits.
 Employees receive annual pay credits to their Cash Balance accounts.